Data Protection Notice

 TII was established following the statutory merger of the National Roads Authority and the Railway Procurement Agency under the Roads Act 2015.
 Our main address is Parkgate Business Centre, Parkgate Street, Dublin 8, D08 DK10, Ireland.

-TII holds the following categories of personal data in the context of providing services to the public and fulfilling its statutory duties:
+TII holds the following categories of personal data in the context of providing services to the public and fulfilling its statutory duties and we may collect and process some or all of the following personal data in relation to you:

-- Correspondence - TII receives correspondence from a wide range of sources including local authorities, general public and elected representatives which may include personal data.
+- Correspondence – TII receives correspondence from a wide range of sources including local authorities, general public and elected representatives.
 This includes correspondence received by way of post, electronic mail, social media channels and fax messages.
+While TII does not ask for health data, some correspondence received by TII may occasionally include health data, which is a special category of personal data.
 In addition, TII receives Freedom of Information, Access to Information on the Environment and Subject Access Requests which may include personal data.

-- Submissions - TII also holds information / public submissions received in the course of Public Consultation, Environmental Impact Statement and Compulsory Purchase Order preparation in relation to national roads and light rail.
+- Submissions – TII may also hold information / public submissions received in the course of Public Consultation, Environmental Impact Assessment, Appropriate Assessment, Strategic Environmental Assessment and Compulsory Purchase Order preparation in relation to national roads, the National Cycle Network Plan, light rail and Metro.

 - Road Safety – Auditor Data – TII maintains a register of individuals authorised and registering to act as Road Safety Auditors.
 This includes personal contact data, and any qualifications and work experience that are relevant to road safety audit.